gaehlerm/SoftwareEngineering/README.md

 Indeed, these answers contain some truth.
 But writing code covers only a tiny fraction of your future working day.
 One thing you will do is the same as we do right now: you analyze a problem and try to figure out what to do next.

 You will of course spend a fair amount of time with your precious code.
 But I have to disappoint you once again.
 It will be like in a marriage.
 You spend most time on cleaning up or discussing things.
 The part that’s really fun covers only a small fraction of it.
-The following plot with highly unscientific numbers sums it up nicely.
+The following plot with highly unscientific numbers I found somewhere on the internet sums it up nicely.

 <img src=images/programmerActivity.png width="400">